 Brenda Hume Stevenson, a former Thornhill College pupil and Queen's University Belfast graduate, Brenda has been employed as a Speech and Language Therapy Instructor with the Western Trust for over 12 years and was the City's Mayor in 2014.
 Brenda is also the Chairperson of the Amelia Earhart Legacy Association.

-Brendan has been involved in banking since 1975, working in a number of different areas of AIB/FTB.
+Brendan has just recently retired and was involved in banking since 1975, working in a number of different areas of AIB/FTB.
 A manager since 1993, managing different branches and departments specialising in business lending and development as well as managing large teams of people and looking after the various aspects of running a retail bank branch.
-Also responsible for the areas from Coleraine, through Derry to Strabane (4 branches).
-Brendan's main functions at work currently are business development (particularly business lending), operational management across the above area (with some responsibilities at a Northern Ireland network level), motivation, guidance and performance management of 40 management and staff.
+Also was responsible for the areas from Coleraine, through Derry to Strabane (4 branches).
+Brendan's main functions at work were business development (particularly business lending), operational management across the above area (with some responsibilities at a Northern Ireland network level), motivation, guidance and performance management of 40 management and staff.

 Brendan's qualifications include a Professional Banking Diploma, Level 5 NVQ in Operations and a MBA for Financial Specialists from Manchester University.

 Anne has worked in a senior management role with YouthAction Northern Ireland for over 12 years.
 As a leading youth development organisation, the charity works with young people to support them as active and equal citizens whose voices are heard, respected and valued.
 The arts is one of the key areas of their work, with their Rainbow Factory School of Performing Arts providing a comprehensive annual programme of productions, outreach work, peer training and issue based models of practice.